Research & Public Impact

 Research Collaboration and Engagement with Community Organizations

-Enhancing STEM education and creating more inclusive pathways are common areas of Broader Impacts activity and major contributions to Brown’s core educational mission, DIAP commitments and local community priorities.
+Enhancing STEM education and creating more inclusive pathways are common areas of research and public impact activities and major contributions to Brown’s core educational mission, DIAP commitments and local community priorities.
 Advanced planning with potential collaborators and colleagues at Brown is essential to preparing a strong, successful proposal that builds on existing strengths across campus and beyond.
 The overviews of local collaborations, guiding principles for community engagement and engaged research offer additional context.

 Priorities and Resources for K-12 Partnerships